fedimint/fedimint-web-sdk/README.md

 There two main folders are:

 - `packages`: Contains the actual libraries
-- `playgrounds`: Contains examples of how to use the libraries
+- `examples`: Contains examples of how to use the libraries

 Used the [wagmi](https://github.com/wevm/wagmi) library as a reference for the package structure.